 The weight of the letter will determine the number of stamps that you can use on a letter.

-Usually, you can mail up to 4 to 6 pages of letter and an envelope for first-class stamps.
+Usually, you can mail up to 4 to 6 pages of letter and an envelope with 1 first-class stamp.
 However, for heavier envelopes or papers, you may have to pay more.

 For 2-ounce postage charges, you can use about 10 sheets of paper and an envelope.